The Joseph T. Jones Family: 267 North Street

 The life story of Joseph T. Jones is the quintessential American story of a poor boy making his fortune by intelligence, hard work, and good luck.
 Born in Philadephia in 1842, he grew up poor, his father having died when he was two.
 When the Civil War broke, he enlisted in the 91st Regiment of Pennsylvania Volunteers for three years.
 He survived the battles of Fredericksburg and Gettysburg, acquiring promotions regularly until he reached the ranks of Acting Captain in 1864, giving him the title which he used for the rest of his life.
 In the Battle of Cold Harbor in June, 1864, a shell exploded at his feet, severly wounding both; he lay for 24 hours in a trench before aid reached him.
 He never fully recovered from these wounds, though they would not prove a hindrance in his quest for financial solvency for his mother and sister.

 In 1865, he followed many others to the oil rush in western Pennsylvania to try his luck at drilling for oil.
 Twelve dry wells and two years later, he was out of money and credit, owing $6,000 in bank loans.
-But he drilled one more well, which was successful; he was 25 years old.
+[From the descendants: he was called "dry-hole Jones" before drilling the 13th well.
+They tell me that the number 13 is the family's lucky number today.]
+That thirteenth well was successful; he was 25 years old.
 Using shrewd business practices, he was able to store oil until prices went up, pay his debts, then construct a pipeline to transport oil from oil fields to railroads.
 This he merged with the Standard Oil Company in 1877.
 He then joined with another entrepreneur to form the Bradford Oil Company.
 When investors feared a glut of oil, he bought their shares and by 1883, he had 584 wells in production, more than any other individual oil producer in the country.

 Along the way, he had met Melodia Blackmarr, born in Sinclairville, NY.
 Her father was a Methodist Episcopal minister.
 She was well educated, fluent in German and French, accomplished at the piano, and a graduate of Mount Union College.
 They married in 1876 had two children, Joseph Albert and Grace.